ojaswichopra/Routing_Protocols/README.md

 - Support for both Python and C++.
 - Generate reports on network performance metrics.
 - Visualize the network using built-in NS-3 tools.

+## Performance Metrics

+After running the simulation, an csv file is generated with the following performance parameters.
+1. **Throughput**: It measures how well the network can constantly provide data to the destination.
+It is derived in Mbps.
+For achieving better performance it should be high.
+2. **Packet Delivery Ratio**: The ratio of the number of data packets delivered to the destination nodes and the number of data packets sent by source nodes.
+The performance would be better when it is high.
+3. **End to end delay**: The average time interval between the generation of packets in a source node and successfully delivery of it in a destination node.
+The performance would be better when it is low.
+4. **Number of Packets dropped**: The number of data packets that is not successfully delivered to the destination during transmission.
+5. **Jitter**: It describes standard deviation of packet delay between all nodes.

 ## Contributers
 - [Ojaswi Chopra](https://github.com/ojaswichopra)